 Implementation should be systematic and involve all stakeholders within your organization.
 You should create a roadmap and allocate resources to support the implementation.

 Consider engaging external stakeholders such as suppliers and customers to support your reduction strategy.
-Also, make sure to monitor and evaluate your progress regularly, and make adjustments if necessary.
+Also, make sure to monitor and evaluate your progress regularly, in accordance with the greenhouse gas protocol, and make adjustments if necessary.

 Report on greenhouse gas emissions